Preetam/libab/README.md

 **All platforms**

 - Submodules
-  - `git submodule update --init --recursive --depth 1`
+  - `git submodule update --init --recursive`
 - CMake 3.0 or higher
 - A compiler that supports C++14